Morpheus the Righteous Teacher

 Bahir: 102, Nehunya ben HaKanah (2nd century)

-A modern commentary on the Bahir, explains this in accordance with the Tree of Life diagram:
+A modern commentary on the Bahir, explains this in accordance with our diagram:

 “One who wishes to ascend on high must always travel along the path from Malkhut-Kingship to Yesod-Foundation.
 Looking at the diagram of paths, it is evident that, while there are many paths interconnecting the other Sefirot, there is only one path leading from Malkhut-Kingship, the lowest Sefirah, upward, and this is the path leading to Yesod-Foundation.
 This path is called Tzaddik, the Pillar of Righteousness.”